 Piha is a scenic black-sand surf beach on the rugged coast west of Auckland.
 There are several walks through native forest in the surrounding hills.

-Piha is a laid-back seaside village 45 minutes west of Auckland city, popular with locals especially in summertime.
+A laid-back seaside village 45 minutes west of Auckland city, Piha is popular with local kiwis - especially in summertime.
 The dramatic beach, which is marked at each end by rugged cliffs, is a popular surfing location.
 The water has strong and often dangerous currents.
 However, in summer, surf lifesavers patrol an area clearly flagged for swimmers.
-A walk up Lion Rock (101m) is rewarded with spectacular views.

 You can take surfing lessons or try abseiling down the Piha canyon.
 A popular licensed cafe and a takeaway bar offer fast food and there’s a bar and restaurant at the surf club.

 In terms of accommodation, there are cottages and caravans for rent, a campground and a B&B home stay.
 It’s also possible to rent private beach houses.
 Remember to book ahead, especially during summertime which is high season.